Will Ohio schools require COVID-19 vaccines next year? - NewsBreak

 Although Bring said he thought eventually mandating the COVID-19 vaccine is the right decision, he recognizes that may still be a while away.

-“I think everybody has to make a decision for themselves, for their family members, what’s right for them — and everybody responds to vaccines differently,” said Bring.Suspect thrown out of high school football game charged with vandalizing cars
+“I think everybody has to make a decision for themselves, for their family members, what’s right for them — and everybody responds to vaccines differently,” said Bring.10-year West Virginia drag racing project nears completion

 As the temperatures begin to fall, Bring says the community could see other virus outbreaks — including new COVID-19 variants and the flu.